#1

 I see people and their situations AFTER the 911 call, hours and days after; I work in the ICU.

-Yep, devastating tragedies tearing lives apart.
-It's quite an education.
 Sometimes I could talk about it for hours, at times I can't talk about it at all and it's hard to even think about.
-One's life and health are probably taken for granted more than anything, except maybe that of their family members.

 __________________

-__________________ "Life goes on, within you and without you" |
+"Life goes on, within you and without you"

 #4